Rockets of Today

 • USA: winner.

-• China: winner for some time but maybe not long term.
+• China: winner, but maybe not long term.

 • Russia; loser, even before they alienated themselves from the world economy.